Punch The Monkey’s Viral Orangutan Plushie Is Back In Stock, Here’s Where To Get It

 Wherever Punch went, his plushie followed.
 He clutched onto it like how a baby monkey would its mother; slept on it; and even pulled it along when climbing around and navigating rocky terrain – and needless to say this hit us right in the feels.

 But all’s well that ends well.
-Over the past few days, Punch has been seen having positive social interactions with the other monkeys, and it looks like he’s slowly gaining their acceptance.
+Over some time, Punch was seen having positive social interactions with the other monkeys, and it appears that he has slowly but surely gained their acceptance.
 In fact, Punch was even seen grooming his plushie together with a friend.
 Oh, our hearts.

 Which zoo is Punch the monkey located at?